Section A:(Multiple Choice Questions)

 - Slime mould

-- Phytophthora infestance- Structure, reproduction and economic
+- Phytophthora infestance- Structure, reproduction

 - Nutrition in Fungi